 - Poor hygiene or an unclean environment

 - Increased depression or other signs of uncharacteristic behaviors

 - Fear of staff members and doctors at the nursing home

 Many of the above signs are evidence of negligence in general.
 Any sign of negligence is one you should be concerned with.
 If your loved one isn’t getting the care they require, this could be a sign of abuse, neglect, or severe understaffing.
 All three could seriously endanger the health and safety of your family member.

 Hire a West Virginia Nursing Home Abuse Lawyer You Trust

 If you were injured or if your loved one was harmed by a nursing home staff member or a medical professional at a long term care facility, recovery is possible.
-With the help of our team of Charleston nursing home abuse lawyers at DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, you can receive peace of mind and ensure no other residents are harmed in the same way.
+With the help of our team of Charleston nursing home abuse lawyers at DiPiero Simmons McGinley & Bastress, PLLC, you can receive peace of mind and ensure no other residents are harmed in the same way.
 Filing a lawsuit against the facility or individual forces institutions to stop abuse from occurring.